PolscienceAntwerp/PolscienceAntwerp.github.io/content/post/2022_09_07_post/index.md

 * date_range_from: the start date YYYY-MM-DD
 * date_range_to: the end date YYYY-MM-DD

 As an enormous amount of data can be retrieved through the `get_work()` function, it is highly **recommended to test your query on a limited date range** before expanding the date range to comprise multiple months to years.
-As no other parameters are specified, you end up the default data, namely info about plenary debates.
+As no other parameters are specified, you end up with the default data, namely info about plenary debates.

 ```{r eval=FALSE}
 get_work(date_range_from="2022-03-01"